 The World Bank Group works with developing countries and development partners to reduce pollution, implement proper waste management, improve water and air quality, and promote clean development for healthier lives and better economic opportunity.
 World Bank commitments (IBRD/IDA) to pollution management and environmental health totals more than US$ 8.3 billion.

-Recently approved loans, in FY15 and FY16, for more than $2.1 billion, include projects to improve air quality in several countries.
+Recently approved loans, in FY15 and FY16, amount to more than $2.1 billion and include projects to improve air quality in several countries.
 In China, a US$500 million project is reducing emissions of specific air pollutants in the province of Hebei and increasing energy efficiency and clean energy in the Beijing-Tianjin-Hebei region.
 In Colombia, a World Bank loan aims to improve environmental quality by reducing water pollution, and improving waste management.
 In Piaui, Brazil, actions supported by the Bank will improve environmental health, as part of a comprehensive strategy to promote social inclusion and increase the productivity of the rural poor.
 In Peru, a project is supporting air and water quality monitoring systems.
 In Lebanon, a project is helping to clean up the pollution in Lake Qaraoun.
-In Zambia, a Bank loan is assisting the Government in remediating critically polluted mining sites.
+In Zambia, a Bank loan is assisting the government in remediating critically polluted mining sites.
 In Mexico City (Mexico), Dhaka (Bangladesh), Santiago (Chile), and Bangkok, (Thailand), policies aimed at reducing pollution have produced tangible health benefits for people of all backgrounds.